wp-e-commerce/WP-e-Commerce-Wiki/Coding-Standards-and-Code-Quality.md

+This document provides guidelines for coding standards and code quality.
+These guidelines should be adhered to as much as possible when you contribute code to WPEC.
+But if something doesn't make sense, feel free to question or challenge it.

 # First and foremost
 We're striving to adhere to WordPress' coding standards as much as possible, so here are 3 must-read guidelines from WordPress Codex: